• Skip to primary navigation

 • If you are in the tropics and can find banana leaves, then use those instead of the baking paper.

 • Some people will use aluminum foil.
-But those come with health issues because aluminum is a heavy metal that will leak into your food, finding it's way into your liver.
+But those come with health issues because aluminum is a heavy metal that will leak into your food, finding its way into your liver.

 • However, boiled sweet potatoes in a broth absorb the broth flavors.
 So consider that.